 His credentials include papers presented nationally and internationally including keynote addresses at the 1985 International Society of Sports Psychology Congress in Copenhagen, Denmark and the 1997 Pan-American Congress on Physical Education in Quito, Ecuador.
 He has just completed a new book entitled “Coaching the Child Behind the Athlete” which is the primary curriculum for the 2018 version (5th Ed.) of the Rutgers Coaches Safety Course.
 He is actively working on a number of continuing education programs including programs for youth sport administrators and youth sport parents.

 Hondo received his Undergraduate degree is Business Administration at Southern New Hampshire University in Manchester, New Hampshire in 2015.
 While attending SNHU he was a member of the Baseball team where he was a 2-time All-Conference Selection at First base and Third base.
 Also was selected as a team Caption for his senior campaign.

 Hondo also is an Instructor and Coach for the Baseball Warehouse Instructional Academy located in Highland Park, New Jersey.
 Hondo has been on staff at the Warehouse since 2015.
 Hondo develops young athletes ranging from middle school through college.
 Off season baseball workouts and strength and conditioning classes are held throughout the winter.
-During the fall, spring and summer Hondo coaches multiple teams that compete at a high level.
+During the fall, spring and summer Hondo coaches multiple teams that compete at elite levels.